icelandic-lt/igc-converter/README.md

 # IGC-Converter

-This is a conversion pipeline for converting the Icelandic Gigaword Corpus to JSONL format files.
-The pipeline assumes a copy of the unannotated Icelandic Gigaword Corpus, which can be downloaded from the [Icelandic CLARIN repository](http://hdl.handle.net/20.500.12537/253).
+A conversion pipeline for converting the Icelandic Gigaword Corpus to JSONL format files.
+The pipeline assumes a copy of the [unannotated Icelandic Gigaword Corpus](http://hdl.handle.net/20.500.12537/253).

 To run the scripts you will need a python3 environment.
 Install the required dependencies by running